iaretechnician/barebones-masterserver-wiki/Introduction-To-The-Framework.md

+⚠️ I'm currently editing this document in real time, so "be careful" ^_^

 ## What is The Master Server Framework

 In general, **Master Server** is a type of server to which everything connects (a central server).